Sahab, Jordan: History

 Beginning in the 1870s, Egyptian families mostly from the eastern villages of Egypt migrated to Transjordan to avoid corvée labor for the digging of the Suez Canal.
 Initially they worked as seasonal farmers in the Bedouin-owned plantation villages which began springing up in the Balqa (central Transjordan) during this period.
 Sahab (then known as Sahab wa Salbud) was one of nine tax-paying, Bedouin plantation villages listed in the kaza (district) of Salt in an Ottoman administrative document from 1883.
+The village's owners were the Bedouin of the Shararat tribe, who owed taxes in arrears to the government.
 Eventually, the Egyptian families permanently settled and intermarried with the local inhabitants.
-In 1894, three of the Egyptian clans, the Zyood, Maharmah and Taharwah, purchased the fields around the khirba (ruined or abandoned village) of Sahab and turned the site into a major farming estate.
+In 1894, three of the Egyptian clans, the Zyoud, Maharmah and Taharwah, purchased the fields around the khirba (ruined or abandoned village) of Sahab and turned the site into a major farming estate.
 The population of Sahab was 549 in the 1915 Ottoman census.
 The clans of Sahab, collectively known as "Masarwat Sahab" (the Egyptians of Sahab), ultimately became fully integrated into Jordanian society and since the 1950s they have gained electoral influence by dint of their numbers.
 In the 2000s or before, a representative of the community gained a seat in the country's parliament.

 In 1961 the population of Sahab was 2,580 inhabitants.

 Sahab had been part of Amman's city limits but became its own municipality in 1962.
 It serves as marketplace for the villages in the eastern Amman Governorate.
 Its population in 1994 was about 20,000, rising to over 43,000 in 2004.
 In the 2015 census, Sahab had a population over 169,000, of whom 76,000 were Jordanian citizens, 40,000 were Syrian refugees, 20,000 were migrant laborers from Southeast Asia and 15,000 were Egyptian expatriate workers.